bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 ## Customizable

-You can write a completely unique "engine" on top of a tree collection that uses one or multiple trees to define an ecosystem.
+You can write a completely unique "engine" on top of a $tree collection that uses one or multiple trees to define an ecosystem.
 A form can be modeled using the provided engine which blends a collection for fields with a collection of form parameters with open customization.

 ## Open-ended

-Any type of data you wish can be contained with in a Tree; Maps, DOM, database connections, Immer instances, etc. As long as you can define how you want your data to change and it can be held by a javascript reference, it can be managed with a tree.
+Any type of data you wish can be contained with in a Tree; Maps, DOM, database connections, Immer instances, etc. As long as you can define how you want your data to change and it can be held by a javascript reference, it can be managed with a $tree.

 # The Forest Contract